Vetri-Namathey/Formal-Language-and-Automata/README.md

 # Grammar Drawing App (FLA)

 This project is an educational drawing game that parses simple English commands and draws shapes on a canvas.
-It's built with React and uses a small FSM (finite state machine) to validate commands and Firebase Firestore to persist user progress.
+The parsing is implemented in a Python FastAPI backend (FSM + grammar + rule engine), while the frontend is React.
+Firebase Firestore is used to persist user progress.

 ## Recent additions